solarsnake/coveralls-demo-ruby/README.md

 ---

 If your project is in a different language, no worries.
 Travis CI provides a large set of [language-specific guides for forming your `.travis.yml`](https://docs.travis-ci.com/user/language-specific/), [here](https://docs.travis-ci.com/user/language-specific/).

+For instance, here's the guide for [Javascript with Node](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/).
 </details>

 ### 3. Add repo to Coveralls